-- If tasks are being generated for a subset of codes, then Axiom Software automatically applies a filter to the workbook when it is opened.
+- If tasks are being generated for a subset of codes, then Axiom automatically applies a filter to the workbook when it is opened.
 This filter limits any queries in the workbook to the codes for which tasks are currently being generated.
 For example, if a task is only being generated for Dept 1000, then the workbook is filtered by Dept=1000.
 This is done for performance reasons.
 If the conditional logic in the workbook depends on querying data related to codes other than the current code, then you can use the "ignore sheet filter" option for GetData functions to return this data. - If the assignment in the workbook is edited when the step is already active, the change will not apply to the active task.
-You can use the Regenerate tasks feature in the Process Status dialog to regenerate tasks for the active step and pick up the changed assignments.
+You can use the Regenerate tasks feature in the Process Status dialog to regenerate tasks for the active step and pick up the changed assignments. - Because the workbook can contain role names, the Role Assignment Options also apply when a workbook is used.